open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-link-control.rst

       A frame is produced whenever this bit changes state.

     SL
-      SERDES Lock.
+      SERDES lock.
 This bit reflects the state of the LOCK pin on the DS90UB9x4 deserializer, which monitors the lock status of FPD-Link III channel.

         - 0b0: PLL is unlocked link is down.